 When you refinance student loans, a private lender pays off your previous loans and issues you a new one at a lower interest rate.
 This can save you money over time, but it’s not an ideal option for every borrower.
-Variable interest rates—reaching as low as 1.81% in November 2019—can be enticing, but student loan refinancing lenders are willing to extend the lowest rates to you only if you meet relatively strict eligibility requirements.
+Variable interest rates—reaching as low as 1.88% in September 2021—can be enticing, but student loan refinancing lenders are willing to extend the lowest rates to you only if you meet relatively strict eligibility requirements.
 You must also be prepared to pay off your refinanced loan without access to a wide array of repayment benefits.
 That’s because refinancing is generally aimed at financially stable borrowers who likely won’t need them.
 The strict qualifications and loss of certain benefits mean some graduates are better off pursuing alternatives, like federal payment-reduction programs.
 Here are five reasons why refinancing might not be your best bet.

 1. You must have at least good credit or a cosigner